Skip to content

 In aPAP, some white blood cells in the air sacs of the lungs (the alveoli) don’t work properly.

-For these cells to work appropriately, they need a special protein called granulocyte-macrophage colony-stimulating factor (GM-CSF).
+For these cells to work correctly, they need a special protein called granulocyte-macrophage colony-stimulating factor (GM-CSF).
 But in aPAP, the body mistakenly blocks GM-CSF from binding to the white blood cells, preventing them from doing their job.
 As a result, surfactant—a substance with an oily, mucus-like consistency—builds up, which makes it hard to breathe.
 This blocking is caused by antibodies produced by the immune system, called GM-CSF autoantibodies.

 Bronchoscopy